Is Robotics a Good Career Path?

 Robotics and automation technicians are key in maintaining advanced manufacturing technologies.

-If you’re interested in working in this industry, consider enrolling in the 12- to 18-month Robotics & Automation Technician program offered at six Universal Technical Institute (UTI) campus locations.1 While enrolled, students can train in the fundamentals of robotics and automation, earn a degree or diploma and prepare for careers in the field.6
+If you’re interested in working in this industry, consider enrolling in the 12-month Robotics & Automation Technician program offered at Universal Technical Institute (UTI) campuses across the country.1,7 While enrolled, students can train in the fundamentals of robotics and automation, earn a diploma and prepare for careers in the field.

 However, you may still wonder if a career in robotics and automation is right for you.

 Keep reading to get your answer.
-Here, we'll provide an overview of these industries, what it's like to be a technician in robotics and/or automation and how to get the necessary training to prepare for a career at UTI.
+Here, we'll provide an overview of these industries, what it's like to be a technician in robotics and/or automation and how to get the necessary training at UTI to prepare for a career.

 What Is Robotics and Automation?